bclubb/apple-doc-mcp/README.md

   - `get_documentation` - Get symbol or framework docs (handles both automatically)
   - `search_symbols` - Search with wildcards and filters
   - `check_updates` - Check for repository updates via git
-- **🚀 Pre-built Distribution**: No more manual building required - clone and use immediately
 - **🧹 Dynamic Framework Discovery**: Removed all hard-coded framework lists for fully dynamic operation
 - **⚡ Automatic Update Notifications**: Server automatically checks for updates on startup and notifies users when new versions are available
 - **🛡️ Enhanced Error Handling**: Better null safety and professional error messages